MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 []

-- **Display Name**: Determine how your user name will be shown
+- **Display Name**: Determine how your user name will be shown (shown in blue above)
-- **Instance Name**: Upon clicking it an instance pop-up window will opene.
-Here you can pick the right instance for your organization:

-[]
+- **Instance Name**: Here you can give your work instances identifiable names.
+It's an highly recommended practice if you have more than one instance (shown in red above)

-- **Region**: Determine your organization's region
+- **Region**: Determines your organization's region (shown in green above)
-- **Enrichment**: Choose whether to activate this product module or deactivate it